What is a Puppy Raiser?

-What is a Puppy Raiser?
 As a Puppy Raiser, you'll provide a puppy with the vital foundation for its future role as a guide dog.
 You'll be looking after a puppy for 12-16 months and will guide him or her through training, socialisation, the introduction of new environments and experiences whilst providing a loving home.
-There might be the odd chewed slipper along the way, but nothing beats the rewarding feeling of loving and raising a puppy who will go on to make an enormous difference to someone living with sight loss.

-Duration: Ongoing
+- Duration: Ongoing

-Start date: 20th August 2024
+- Start Date: 20th August 2024

-- Engaging with our world-class Puppy Raising for Excellent Partnerships (PREP) training programme to prepare your puppy for the next stages of becoming a guide dog.
+- Tasks: - Engaging with our world-class Puppy Raising for Excellent Partnerships (PREP) training programme to prepare your puppy for the next stages of becoming a guide dog.

 - Providing care and support for your puppy at home e.g., loving, grooming and feeding him or her.